Beyond Text: Aligning Vision and Language for Multimodal E-Commerce Retrieval: Proposed Method

 \subsection{Self-Adversarial Negative Sampling}

-To improve training efficiency and robustness, we adopt a self-adversarial negative sampling strategy within each mini-batch.
+We adopt a self-adversarial negative sampling strategy within each mini-batch.
 Given a batch of $N$ query--product pairs, we compute the cosine similarity matrix between query and product embeddings, where diagonal entries correspond to positives and off-diagonal entries provide candidate negatives.

-Instead of sampling negatives uniformly at random, we adopt similarity-weighted negative sampling.
-For each query, we use the cosine similarity scores as sampling weights and select the top-$K$ most similar products from the off-diagonal entries, with $K = 3$ in our experiments.
-This self-adversarial strategy exposes the model to highly confusable yet irrelevant items, improving discriminative representation learning and accelerating convergence compared to random sampling~\cite{instcartebr,zhou2022simans,he2023capstone}.
+We sample $M=3$ negatives per query from a softmax-normalized similarity distribution over off-diagonal entries, avoiding the instability of always selecting the hardest negatives while still concentrating sampling probability on more confusable items.
+As encoders improve during training, the similarity distribution naturally sharpens around harder negatives, providing an automatic curriculum over difficulty~\cite{instcartebr,zhou2022simans,he2023capstone} without any hyperparameter changes.